Chau999/chau999.github.io/index.md

 <a href="https://chau999.github.io/group">Epistemic Intelligence & Computation

-(EPIC) Lab</a>, understanding and addressing epistemic uncertainty in machine learning—how to represent, quantify, propagate, compare, and explain knowledge-level uncertainty in intelligent systems.
+(EPIC) Lab</a>, where we focus on understanding and addressing epistemic uncertainty in machine learning, asking questions such as how should we represent, quantify, propagate, compare, and explain knowledge-level uncertainty in intelligent systems.

 <p align="justify">